Eat now, pay later: Pune trader offers mangoes on EMI | Headlines

 Eat now, pay later: Pune trader offers mangoes on EMI

-With the prices of Alphonso mangoes eye-wateringly high, a trader in the city is offering the king of fruits on Equated Monthly Instalments or EMI.
-Everyone can afford mangoes then, he said.The procedure for buying the fruit at his outlet on EMI is similar to buying mobile phones on instalments.
+We thought if refrigerators, ACs and other appliances can be bought on EMI, why not mangoes Everyone then can afford mangoes as well, he said.The procedure for buying the fruit at his outlet on EMI is similar to buying mobile phones on instalments.

 - Country: